Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 • Plant dries out very quickly

-• Fix: Repot into a container 1-2 inches larger
+• Fix: repot into a container 1–2 inches larger

 According to the Royal Horticultural Society, catching root rot early dramatically improves survival chances.
+For the full rescue process — from confirming the rot to the hydrogen-peroxide soak and repotting — see my complete root rot treatment guide.

 7. Pests and Diseases

-Common houseplant pests including spider mites aphids mealybugs and fungus gnats
+Common houseplant pests including spider mites, aphids, mealybugs and fungus gnats

 If you’ve ruled out water, light, and nutrients, it’s time to play detective.